semaphr/android/README.md

 ## Examples

-You can find examples of how to integrate the codebase using [SPM here](https://github.com/semaphr/ios-examples/tree/main/SPM/SemaphrExample) and [COCOAPODS here](https://github.com/semaphr/ios-examples/tree/main/COCOAPODS/SemaphrExample).
+You can find examples of how to integrate the codebase [here](https://github.com/semaphr/android-examples).

 <br />
 <br />